 Welcome to the Central Bedfordshire Safeguarding Children Board website

-Arrangements for safeguarding children in England are changing and the Local Safeguarding Children Board in Central Bedfordshire will be changing to a new set of Multi-Agency Safeguarding Arrangements (MASA).
-The new arrangements in Central Bedfordshire will still be named the Central Bedfordshire Safeguarding Children’s Board (CBSCB).
+The Multi-agency Safeguarding Arrangements in Central Bedfordshire will still be named the Central Bedfordshire Safeguarding Children’s Board (CBSCB).

-These new arrangements, which outline how partners will work together to safeguard children will be implemented from September this year.
+The new arrangements in Central Bedfordshire, which outline how partners work together to safeguard children were implemented on 1st September 2019.
 They outline how more emphasis will be placed on considering outcomes for children and young people, and the impact of work that organisations in Central Bedfordshire do to keep children safe, well and achieving their aspirations.
 The partnership will have more time for reflective discussion, scrutiny of work with children and families and sharing learning so that we can improve.

 The Central Bedfordshire Safeguarding Children Board will also be working closely with the Safeguarding Boards in Luton and Bedford to ensure that multi-agency working is as joined up and efficient for partners.